 Credit Hours: 45 hours

-Tuition: Students who hold a graduate assistant are provided with up to 12 hours of tuition each semester.
+Tuition: Students who hold a graduate assistantship are provided with up to 12 hours of tuition each semester.
 Students are responsible for fees and other academic experiences.

 Application Review Timeline: